Damien-Nguyen/Analysis-of-mortgage-stress-by-geography-in-Australia/README.md

 ## Mortgage Stress Definition

-Households where mortgage repayments are greater than 30% of impuhousehold income.
+Households where mortgage repayments are greater than 30% of household income.